-Cathy Pollak writes the blog Noble Pig from her home, vineyard and winery in the Willamette Valley of Oregon, where she lives with her husband and two sons.
+Cathy Pollak writes Noble Pig from her home, vineyard and winery in the Willamette Valley of Oregon, where she lives with her husband and two sons.
 She is a passionate cook who left the beaches of Southern California for the rainy valleys of the northwest in pursuit of a dream.
 She shares mouthwatering recipes and tales of life on the vineyard on her blog.
 You can also find her on Facebook, Twitter, Instagram and Pinterest.

 I love grilling….I mean really, really love it.
 Just the smell of something on the grill brings back so many childhood memories of weekends spent around some kind of barbecue.
 My Dad was one of those typical barbecuing guys, always adding too much lighter fluid trying to get his charcoals hot.
 Nevertheless, I can still smell the food cooking, and it’s a magical memory.